brandur/sorg/content/drafts/acid.md

 ACID databases are by far the most important tool in existence for ensuring maintainability and data correctness in an online system.
-Every decision has trade offs, but trading away these powerful features for a few flashy novelties is as raw of a deal as you'll ever see in the technical world.
+Every decision has trade offs, but trading away these powerful features for the flashy novelties du jour is as raw of a deal as you'll ever see in the technical world.

 After reaching a scale on the order of Google's, there's some argument to be made for giving up aspects of ACID in